Jamesits/goinvoke/README.md

 ## Relative Import

-Due to security concerns, if the path is relative and only contains a base name (e.g. `"kernel32.dll"`), file lookup is limited to *only* Windows system directories.
+Due to security concerns, if the path is relative and only contains a base name (e.g. `"kernel32.dll"`), file lookup is limited to *only* System32 directories.

 If you want to load a DLL packaged with your program, the correct way is to get the program base directory first:
 ```go